Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 3. Pune Kalibari or Khadki Kalibari

 It’s a Kali temple at Park Road.
 Khadki has remained a source of happiness for the Bengalis in Pune.
 Kalibari has been celebrating Durga Puja for more than seventy years.
 The Durga puja started celebrations in 1939-1940.
 It’s the right place for people craving an authentic, more traditional way of Durga Puja.
-It’s a must-visit Durga Puja mandar in Pune Kali Bari khadki.
+It’s a must-visit Durga Puja mandir in Pune, Kali Bari Khadki.

-They offer Bhog for free to all the devotees every afternoon during puja.
-The pandal showcases cultural performances every year performed by artists from Kolkata.
+Every afternoon during puja, they offer free Bhog to all devotees.
+The pandal showcases cultural performances by artists from Kolkata every year.

 Location: 254/b Park Road Near Khadki Railway Station, Range Hills, Pune, Maharashtra 411020